Can I Claim For a Car Accident That Was Partly My Fault?

 As you can see there are a huge variety of different circumstances which can cause car accidents.
 After an accident you can be very upset and distressed and you can often be confused and unsure as to whether you may be at fault or not.

-It is therefore very helpful to speak to experienced car accident solicitors who can give you advice and put you on the right tracks.
+It is therefore very helpful to speak to experienced car accident solicitors.
+They can give you advice and put you on the right tracks.

-We have helped many people who have been in car accidents who are partly at fault and have helped them to claim for compensation and also for the damage to their car.
-This has been done free of charge where the legal costs and any other outlay have been paid in full by the “at fault” driver’s insurance company.
+We have helped many people who have been in car accidents who are partly at fault.
+We have helped them to claim for compensation and also for the damage to their car.
+This has been done free of charge.
+The legal costs and any other outlay have been paid in full by the “at fault” driver’s insurance company.

-Our client who was involved in the accident in the car park as mentioned above, successfully claimed and there were no costs or charges to her and she was able to obtain £2,500 in compensation free of charge and without any cost to her.
+Our client who was involved in the accident in the car park as mentioned above, successfully claimed and there were no costs or charges to her.
+She was able to obtain £2,500 in compensation free of charge and without any cost to her.
 Our costs were paid entirely by the insurance company.

 There are some circumstances where if you are involved in a car accident where you have driven into the rear of another car, there are some circumstances in which you may be not entirely at fault.
 This can be because the car in front is driving carelessly or performs an emergency stop in unnecessary circumstances and stops very very quickly.
 You have no way of stopping your car before impacting into the rear of their car.
 Again, these depend on the circumstances of the accident and whether you have witnesses.
 We can help you with deciding what your best course of action is in these circumstances.

-We want to be able to help you after a car accident and provide good advice so that you know where you stand, you can also know that in speaking to us you are not going to be charged for that advice.
+We want to be able to help you after a car accident and provide good advice so that you know where you stand.
+You can be assured that in speaking to us you are not going to be charged for that advice.

 We can help you get compensation after a car accident at no cost to you.

-We are specialist Car Accident Solicitors in Belfast so you can be assured that you are getting the best advice and assistance available after a car accident.
+McGee Solicitors – specialist Car Accident Solicitors in Belfast.
+You can be assured that you are getting the best advice and assistance available after a car accident.

 Why Choose Us?